World Bee Day 2021 - Bee Involved Get Buzzing!

 After many years of international campaigning, and a proposal put forth by the Republic of Slovenia, the United Nations declared starting from 2018, May 20th would be recognised as World Bee Day.

 This day was chosen in honour of the pioneer of modern beekeeping, Anton Janša, who was born in Slovenia, May 20th 1734.

 Through local and national events and festivals, the global community is reminded of the threat to our lovely pollinators' declining habitats and their population caused by human activities.

-- Support one of the many great charities like Friends of the Earth who work tirelessly in helping to raise awareness of the current plight of our bees.
+Although Covid19 is still having an impact upon social activities, there are still many ways to participate; a simple observational walk in the park bee spotting, planting some bee friendly plants and flowers, joining your local bee club to supporting the many great charities like Friends of the Earth who work tirelessly in helping to raise awareness of the current plight of our bees.